Welcome, Adobe writers. If you’re new to the GitHub workflow, see these articles:

 Continue to learn Git.

-If you want a demo or if you have questions, feel free to reach out to Bob or Alva on the SSE team.
+If you want a demo or if you have questions, feel free to reach out to Bob, Blake, or Alva.
 We’re available through Slack and email.

 Cloning a repository lets you work on files locally.
 These steps assume you are using GitHub Desktop as a client.
 If you’re using a different GitHub client, adjust the steps accordingly.